dmcwee/my-azure/README.md

 **Get-MyAzureVersion**

 This command queries the list of available modules which include Azure in the name and then prints a table with their name and version numbers.

+**Get-MyAzureVmStatus**

+Queries the Azure VMs in the provided resource group and displays their names and current Status